 You can walk to the busy downtown in just 10 minutes, where you can stroll Church Street and enjoy coffee shops, restaurants, shopping, breweries, and street performers.
 This sweet place is a great choice for 2 guests, and its convenient to the waterfront, takeout, and other amenities.

-Last but not least, we couldn’t cap off our list of amazing New England AirBnbs without including an AirBnb treehouse!
+We couldn’t cap off our list of amazing New England AirBnbs without including an AirBnb treehouse!
 Let out your inner child with a stay in a grown-up-sized home nestled amongst the trees.
 Here in New Hampshire, you’ll find a perfect choice.

 The hosts call their Treetop Sanctuary ‘luxury in the trees’ and it truly appears that way.
 The cabin, some 30 ft above the ground, is accessible through a network of boardwalks.
 You don’t even have to climb to get in!